 You want to allow the herbs to dry to remove as much water as possible.
 The water may cause mold or quicker spoilage of your comfrey herb salve.

 Use about a quarter sized amount each time.
-You can apply this 3-4 times day to help promote healing.
-Obviously, you can’t remove any cast, but you gently rub under the cast as best as possible.
+You can apply this 3-4 times a day to help promote healing.
+Obviously, you can’t remove anything covered by a cast, but you can gently rub under the cast as best as possible.

-You DO NOT want to use this on open skin.
-This may irritate the skin.
+You DO NOT want to use comfrey salve on open skin, it may cause irritation.
 This comfrey salve is only for surface wounds that are closed like bruises, sprains, and broken bones.

-What would you use this comfrey salve for?
+How will you use this comfrey salve?
 Be sure to pin this for later!